dayawansha/spring-boot-generic-rest-api/README.md

-# spring-generic-rest-repository
-spring generic rest repository
+# spring Generic Rest API
 These APIs have designed to reduce the unnecessary rest API endpoints.

 when you are working with microservice architecture,